 beauty from spit and plastic.

-Instead, I unbuttoned
+Instead, I unbuttoned the pocket

 on your shirt, and slipped the kazoo inside.